 - People were supported in line with their preferences, such as how they liked to receive their personal care, how they spent their days and their food and drink.
-Relatives told us staff knew people's preferences as many had worked with people for several years.
-Key details were recorded in people's care plans for staff to refer to. - Each person had a keyworker who checked people's care needs were met by working closely with them.
+Key details were recorded in people's care plans for staff to refer to. - Each person had a keyworker who checked people's needs were being met by working closely with them.